by Nebula Haze

 - CBD is often confused with CBN, which can be affected by harvest methods

-- CBD is naturally found in higher amounts in low-THC varieties such as Hemp and Ruderalis (auto-flowering)
+- CBD is often naturally found in higher amounts in low-THC varieties of cannabis such as hemp and is also often found in higher levels in auto-flowering strains which are derived from a type of wild hemp

-- In recent years, some high-THC strains have been particularly bred for higher levels of CBD
+- In recent years, some high-THC strains have been particularly bred to also include higher levels of CBD

 Now we’re going to jump into the practical and show you exactly what you need to know so you can control the levels of each of these 3 cannabinoids in the marijuana buds you grow.